garysweaver/codegrate/README.md

 Codegrate
 =====

+**NOTE: This application is currently broken after the Rails 3.1 upgrade.
+Hoping to fix soon.**

 Codegrate is a Rails 3 web application to score, summarize, and graphically report commit data across version control/SCM repositories.
 Currently only Git repositories are supported, but if you'd like to add others, please fork it and send a pull request.

 Codegrate provides a web-based UI to view a dashboard (with graph courtesy of [open flash chart][ofc]), a place to add/remove/edit repositories used by Codegrate, information about authors in the analyzed repositories, and a list of all known commits and their scores.